The first computing devices and machines. Calculating machine

 Computers

-History of the development of computing technology
+History of the development of computer technology

 2. “Time - events - people”